April Rose Wilkens: Incident and trial

 April Wilkens shot Terry Carlton eight times on April 28, 1998, in his Tulsa house.
 Leading up to the final confrontation, Terry had stalked, beaten, and raped April Wilkens several times prior.
 They both had used illegal substances before the killing, Carlton coercing Wilkens to and also raping her.
-The Tulsa World reported that during a search of Carlton's residence that night, "five live grenades were found in the basement, which apparently was used as a 'music room'" and the bomb squad had to be called in.
+Tulsa World reported that during a search of Carlton's residence that night, "five live grenades were found in the basement, which apparently was used as a 'music room'" and the bomb squad had to be called in.
 "Rifles, shotguns, and a small quantity of narcotics also were found in the residence."
 She had filed her first protective order against Carlton in November 1996, after he had attacked her in Rome.
 A second protective order had been filed after they went to Greece, according to court records.
 Carlton had also filed suit for breach of contract against Wilkens over an engagement ring not returned, asking in excess of $10,000.
 On Feb 21, 1998, he was charged with transporting a loaded firearm, but failed to appear in court on March 25, 1998.
-The Tulsa world also reported that the "case drew immediate attention" because Wilkens's defense, battered woman syndrome, was "fairly new and virtually untested in Oklahoma courts."
+The Tulsa World also reported that the "case drew immediate attention" because Wilkens's defense, battered woman syndrome, was "fairly new and virtually untested in Oklahoma courts."
 April Wilkens did not take a gun to the house, and stayed there after the killing until police arrived, covering the body with a blanket and making no attempt to make it look like someone else committed the killing.
 This was consistent with her statement that "she did not feel she did anything wrong."
 A neighbor told the jury that April appeared to want to leave town the night before the killing.
 April Wilkens was 29 years old when she was convicted of first-degree murder.

 Terry Carlton took April Wilkens on lavish trips and on one occasion attacked her when they were in the Netherlands in 1996.
 Carlton was the son of a multimillionaire in Tulsa, Oklahoma, whose father, Don Carlton, was involved with a bribery scandal at Honda.
 Don Carlton later sued April for amount of actual and punitive damages after the trial, but later dropped the charges.
 Before trial, the Carltons also agreed to a plea deal of 20 years, but April did not take it, believing she would be found innocent.
 She has served over 20 years as of 2022.